 I love using my essential oils for so many things – cleaning, skin care, natural health and more.
-There are many tea tree uses that make this a very important oil to have at home and I will tell you about 10 of them here in this post.
+There are many tea tree uses that make this a very important oil to have at home and I will tell you about how tea tree oil is good for your health here in this post.

 Plantar warts and palmer warts are noncancerous skin growths, caused by a viral infection in the top layer of the skin.
 Put tea tree oil directly on the wart, rub it in, and let dry before putting on footwear/socks.
 It’s best to do this at night before you go to bed.
 Rub it on, read for 15-20 minutes, and let it dry.